MChem Medicinal and Biological Chemistry

 - IB: 32 points with 555 at HL.

-- SQA Highers: AABB by end of S5 or AABBB/AAAB from S4-S6, with a minimum of BBB achieved in one year of S4-S6, to include Mathematics at Grade A and Chemistry (preferably at Grade A).
+- SQA: Higher: Mathematics at grade A and Chemistry (preferably at grade A).
 Qualified applicants are strongly advised to take Mathematics and Chemistry at Advanced Higher level where possible.

 We welcome applications from students studying a wide range of international qualifications.